cosmos/stargate-launch/ibc_readiness_matrix.md

 **IBC Mastery Level 2**

 Would support for all ICS20 and additional application protocols.
+This involves some degree of automated analysis of the topology of the IBC network.

 **IBC Mastery Level 3**

-Integrator can interact with creating IBC connections and relaying packers
+Integrator can interact with creating IBC connections and relaying packets

 **IBC Mastery Level 4**